 So, no matter where you shop, follow these tips and you’ll find yourself saving some serious cash.

-To help you get started, Ibotta is offering a massive $10 bonus for new users!
+To help you get started, Ibotta is offering up to a massive $20 bonus for new users!
 This one is essential.

 What if we told you there was a way to get all the perks of a credit card without actually having one?
 There is a way – Drop.